Fines Assessment Policy

-Library patrons may be blocked for having overdue items, lost items, or other financial obligations to the UNT Libraries.
+Library patrons may be blocked for having billed or lost items, or other financial obligations to the UNT Libraries.
 There are two types of blocks:

 - Library block: patron is blocked from checking out or renewing library materials

-- University block: patron is blocked from receiving transcript and financial aid short-term loans
+- University block: patron is blocked from receiving an official transcript

-Individuals who fail to return or renew materials by the due date or owe fines in excess of specified amounts may be blocked with the university until the block is cleared with the Library Services Desk in Willis Library.
-Once a patron account is blocked, all fines and fees have to be paid to remove the block.
+Individuals who fail to return or renew materials by the due date or owe fines of $50 or more may be blocked with the library until the block is cleared with the Library Services Desk in Willis Library.
+Patrons are blocked with the university when they are billed for an item or owe Interlibrary loan or Texshare fees.

 Any library material may be billed if it has been lost or overdue for a period of time.
 The billing periods vary based on the type of material and library patron.
 A replacement bill will be emailed to the library patron.
 Billed materials are not renewable.
 Once an item is billed, it must be returned to the Libraries or the lost item charges be paid for the patron blocks to be removed.

 Disputing Fines Or Fees